-Do Parents Need a Driving Contract with Their Teen?
+Do Parents Need A Teen Driving Contract?

 Prior to our first son turning 16, our insurance company sent us a driving contract for us to execute with him before we let him loose on the streets.
 It had not occurred to us to have a contract with our son covering our expectations of him in order to have the privilege of driving.
 The more my husband and I read the contract and thought about this new privilege, the more we were convinced we did need to make a written contract with him.
 What do you think?
 Do Parents Need A Teen Driving Contract ?

 · Driving is a potentially dangerous activity with adult responsibilities and consequences.
 The privilege should not be given or taken lightly.